 A charge of Negligent Homicide is very similar to Manslaughter; however, Manslaughter is a “recklessness” standard which requires a gross deviation from a standard of conduct verses a “negligence” standard involving a gross deviation from a standard of care.
 Speed, without the presence of alcohol or drugs, is what normally pushes a prosecutor to charge Vehicular Negligent Homicide rather than Vehicular Manslaughter.

-Possible Punishment for Negligent Homicide
+Possible Punishments for Vehicular Negligent Homicide

-Possible Defenses for Negligent Homicide
+Possible Defenses for Vehicular Negligent Homicide

 The key to defending a vehicular Negligent Homicide charge normally lays within a proper accident reconstruction.
 It will be important to show that, first and foremost, the accident was the other person’s fault.
 In addition, it must be shown that the defendant was not “negligent”.
 The standard of “negligence” in Arizona is a person fails to perceive a substantial and unjustifiable risk the result will occur, or that the circumstance exists.
 The risk must be of such a nature and degree that failure to perceive it constitutes a gross deviation from the standard of care that a reasonable person would observe in the situation.